Pearson BTEC Level Four Higher National Certificate in Art and Design (Fashion and Textiles)

 - You will also be required to undertake independent self-directed learning and work-based assessments.

-- A level three qualification in an appropriate subject- (Target grade of MMM)
+- A level three qualification in an appropriate subject- (Target grade of MMP)

 - A-Levels in the relevant subjects